EmGeeData/neuralknot.ai-ansi-blog/README.md

 ## 🎯 About NeuralKnot.ai

-This blog serves as the digital bulletin board for NeuralKnot.ai - exploring the intersection of artificial intelligence, retro computing, and digital archaeology.
+This blog serves as a digital bulletin board exploring software development, hacking culture, AI developments, cybersecurity, programming tutorials, tech industry analysis, and the evolving intersection of artificial intelligence with traditional computing and development practices.

 ---